buildpacks/docs/content/docs/buildpack-author-guide/create-buildpack/building-blocks-cnb.md

 ```
 <!--+- "{{execute}}"+-->

-The `pack build` command takes in your Ruby sample app as the `--path` argument and your buildpack as the `--buildpack` argument.
+The `pack build` command takes in your Node.js sample app as the `--path` argument and your buildpack as the `--buildpack` argument.

 After running the command, you should see that it failed to detect, as the `detect` script is currently written to simply error out.